 When to Seek Urgent Care for Headaches

 Headaches can get in the way of your busy lifestyle.
-When one strikes, you may be tempted to skip an urgent care visit, hoping it will go away on its own.
-But some headaches require medical attention.
+When one strikes, you may be tempted to skip an urgent care visit, hoping it’ll go away on its own.
+But some headaches need medical attention.
 Loras Even, DO, UnityPoint Health explains.

 When Should I See a Doctor for My Headache?